Safety is the very foundation of our business. At Enbridge, we believe that all pipeline incidents can be prevented.

 - Enforcing stringent quality standards—for viscosity, density, temperature and other factors—for every batch of oil entering our pipeline network

 - Injecting chemicals into the oil in our lines to neutralize corrosion

 We are focused on preventing incidents before they occur, and ongoing pipeline inspections play a key role in our prevention strategy.

-We complete an average of more than 200 in-line inspections annually on our pipeline and distribution systems.
+We complete hundreds of in-line inspections annually on our pipeline and distribution systems.
 These inspections allow us to monitor the physical condition of the pipelines from the inside out, using sophisticated tools to gather the information we need to keep our systems healthy and in excellent condition.